urbit/urbit.org-reloaded/main/posts/overview.md

 simplicity makes managing it as easy as managing an iPhone: all you have to decide is what apps to add.

-Each urbit is a node on an global, encrypted P2P network.
+Each urbit is a node on a global, encrypted P2P network.
 Your Urbit name, a generated pseudonym like `~talsur-todres`, is also your network address.
 Like Bitcoin, Urbit address space is a cryptographic asset with a limited supply.

 By keeping addresses scarce, we make spam and abuse expensive.
 Urbit is a "friendly network," like the Internet in 1986, where a stranger